 Principle users at the national level include:

-At the international level, the principle user would be Eurostat.
+At the international level, the main user is Eurostat.

 12.2.
 Relevance - User Satisfaction